simsaens/StretchyLayout/README.md

 }
 ```

-> Note: To get the code at this point do `git checkout Initial-App`
+> Note: To get the code at this point do `git checkout Step-1`

 ## A Brief Aside